kktuax/kktuax.github.io/pages/cv.md

 # Profile

 <img src="/assets/img/profile.jpg" alt="Profile image"
-style="width:200px"> My name is Max Tuni and I'm a full stack java developer with extensive experience covering multiple technologies.
+class="avatar"> My name is Max Tuni and I'm a full stack java developer with extensive experience covering multiple technologies.
 I keep atop of new developments within the industry to create software in more efficient ways.
 I know the importance of writing clean and maintainable code.

 # Skills Summary